todd-skelton/chase-sets/domains/marketplace/docs/01-marketplace-scope-and-model.md

 - A listing or bid must reference exactly one SKU.
 - Each SKU has its own order book; there is no cross-SKU matching.
-- Matching is deterministic and auditable (event-sourced): if there wasn’t an event, it didn’t happen.
+- Matching is deterministic and auditable (event-sourced): if there wasnâ€™t an event, it didnâ€™t happen.
 - Price-time priority governs matching within a SKU.
 - Self-trade prevention is enforced (an org cannot match against itself).
 - All marketplace actions are org-owned and auditable.